-Wills: A will distributes your property under an executor.
+A will distributes your property under an executor.
 However, it must go through the probate court process before any assets can be distributed to your beneficiaries.
-As noted previously, a will is a matter of public record, which means that anyone has a right to read it.
+Additionally, as noted earlier in the article, a will is a matter of public record (which means anyone has a right to read it).

-Trust & Will provides the following documents that are necessary to create a will-based estate plan.
+Trust & Will provides the following documents necessary to create a will-based estate plan.